joearms/joearms.github.com/_posts/2013-11-21-My-favorite-erlang-program.md

 A few years ago when I was at SICS I had access to [Planet Lab](http://www.planet-lab.org/).
 Planet Lab is a research network of 9000 computers.
-Joining Planet Lab is easy, all you have to do is buy a standard PC, connect it to the network and donate it's use to the Planet Lab organization.
-Having donated you machine to the network, in return you can use all the other machines in planet lab.
+Joining Planet Lab is easy, all you have to do is buy a standard PC, connect it to the network and donate its use to the Planet Lab organization.
+Having donated your machine to the network, in return you can use all the other machines in planet lab.

 Planet lab is a real-world test-bed for distributed applications, it